Skip to content

 • Very easy to write your own script in your favorite scripting language.

-• Powerfull in that your script can do whatever you want
+• Powerful in that your script can do whatever you want

 Cons:

-• Staeless, unless you implement the state your self.
+• Stateless, unless you implement the state your self.

 • Forking overhead as the script is started afress each time it is executed